The apprenticeship agreement can be entered into at various times during the apprenticeship:

 Employers must be certified by the apprenticeship’s technical committee in order to handle the work placement element of the apprenticeship.
-Employers can choose between three types of apprenticeship agreement.
+Employers can choose between three types of apprenticeship agreements.

-1) The ordinary apprenticeship agreement: The employer is certified as a work placement provider and may undertake to train an apprentice throughout the apprentice’s course or only in selected stages (in training where the main course is divided into stages).
+1) Ordinary apprenticeship agreement: The employer is certified as a work placement provider and may undertake to train an apprentice throughout the apprentice’s course or only in selected stages (in training where the main course is divided into stages).

 2) Combination agreement: Two or more employers work together to cover a full apprenticeship.
 Each employer must enter into a partial agreement which must state the period covered by that agreement.

 - A combination agreement may usually be entered into if an employer has not been certified independently to take on the full apprenticeship.

 - All apprenticeship agreements with employers must state other work placement locations included in the agreement and in which periods these apply.
 If the work placement location is changed when the apprentice attends college, for example, the agreement must name the employer that is responsible for this college period.